tcrs/feedsdb/README.md

 the selected articles will be appended to it rather than overwriting the whole thing.

-THe PDF generation calls into `link_processor.py` to get one or more dict of settings for each article.
+The PDF generation calls into `link_processor.py` to get one or more dict of settings for each article.
 I've included my link processor as an example to work from, you can do pretty much anything here. `feedsdb.py` expects the dict to contain 'url' and 'desc' keys (desc is what's shown in the editor interface),